jamjarlabs/JamJar/README.md

 - Modular design, choose to remove parts of the engine and replace parts.
 - Customisable render pipeline.
 - Rendering to a WebGL2 canvas.
-- Simple motion based physics.
 - Interpolation between frames.
 - Orthographic camera projection.
 - Sprites.
 - Image loading from filesystem (virtual or otherwise).
 - Input using SDL2 events (keyboard and mouse).
+- Box2D based Physics system.

 ## Getting Started